Moist and tender Southern pound cake with peaches is like a slice of heaven on a plate.

 It doesn’t matter whether you used canned or fresh peaches because using sour cream in baking makes the cake perfectly moist and tender every single time.
-(Pssst…It’s also really yummy in Chocolate Sour Cream Pound Cake!
+(Pssst…It’s also really yummy in Chocolate Sour Cream Pound Cake and in this Pineapple Pound Cake!
 Give it a try.)

 How to Make Sour Cream Pound Cake with Peaches

 It’s really easy to make this decadent southern peach pound cake.